GWCustom/bfabric-web-apps/docs/installation.md

 # Installation & Deployment

+This chapter provides a step-by-step guide for installing and deploying **bfabric_web_apps**, a Python-based framework for integrating satellite applications with B-Fabric LIMS.

+---

 ## Dependencies
 Before installing **bfabric_web_app**, ensure you have the following dependencies installed on your system.
 These are the dependencies required to install **bfabric_web_app**; additional packages (such as Dash and Flask) will be installed later with a single command during deployment.